fpereiro/gotoB/readme.md

          if (!
 B.prod && B.validateLith (elem) !== 'Lith') return B.error ('B.view', 'View function must return a lith element but instead returned:', elem, 'Arguments:', {path: path});
 ```

 If we're not in production mode, we check that `elem` doesn't contain an `id` attribute, since that attribute must be set by `B.view`.
-This also prevents a vfun returning the direct output of another vfun, which would break the 1:1 correspondence between a responder and a reactive DOM element.
+This also prevents a `vfun` returning the direct output of another `vfun`, which would break the 1:1 correspondence between a responder and a reactive DOM element.

 ```javascript
          if (!
 B.prod && type (elem [1]) === 'object' && elem [1].id !== undefined) return B.error ('B.view', 'View function must return a lith element without an id attribute but instead returned:', elem, 'Arguments:', {path: path});